Africa has clear and compelling drivers that are propelling its mobile market forward.

 Additional Mobile Subscribers (2018-2024E)

 Driven by youth:

-In our four operating countries, 67% of the population is under the age of 30.
+In our five operating countries, 67% of the population is under the age of 30.
 These are the users who adopt new technology, inspire operators to innovate, and drive data usage.

 Markets’ populations are increasingly relocating, with over 20 million people projected to move to cities by 2022, driving demand for more connectivity and data.